About us

 ‘Celebrating Fifty Years’

-This special concert in London’s magnificent Cadogan Hall, and accompanied by the London Mozart Players, is to celebrate the choir’s Fiftieth Anniversary.
+To celebrate our Fiftieth Anniversary, we are honoured to perform this special concert in London’s magnificent Cadogan Hall and accompanied by the London Mozart Players.

-Founded in 1976 as the Chiswick Choir, we became the West London Chorus in 2021 with our associated Chamber Chorale.
+Founded in 1976 as the Chiswick Choir, we became the West London Chorus in 2021 and launched our Chamber Chorale in 2023.

 The centrepiece of this concert will be one of Handel’s finest and most challenging choral works, his Dixit Dominus.